djx06/djx06.github.io/_posts/2022-12-10-FoodPrint.md

 Instead of just providing a carbon label, we aim to find a more efficient and practical approach to encourage more sustainable food purchasing decision-making among University of Washington (UW) students.

+**Reflection: Food area is a very common area that we engage in very day.
+All members of our teams are interested in it.
+We found many evidence that support the relationship between the carbon emission and the food.
+However, there are many different opinions about how the food is related to the carbon emission.
+In the future, we should compare different opinion in detail to have a better understanding.**

 # Investigation